madmattp/Bayer-Dithering/docs/index.md

 ## Documentation Sections

-Welcome to the `BayerDithering` documentation!
 Get started by exploring the sections below:

 - **[Installation Guide](installation.md):** Learn how to install the library and configure the GPU backend.
 - **[Quickstart (API Usage) with Examples](quickstart.md):** Discover how to integrate `BayerDithering` into your Python scripts, process images programmatically, and easily customize contrast, sharpness, and color palettes.